WhiteflagProtocol/whiteflag-api/docs/md/state.md

 ## State preservation

 To preserve the state across restarts of the API, the state object is stored in the primary datastore.
-When the API starts and initialises the state, the state is restored from the primary datastore.
+When the API starts and initializes the state, the state is restored from the primary datastore.
 If no state is found in the datastore, the API starts with an empty state.